gSchool/DNA-release-2/02-Phase-1/05-understanding-tech-role.md

 * Understand technology choices are made to realize architectural and design goals/needs
 * Define technical debt and understand its needs
 * Understand tech stack diversity, how individual technologies need to complement each other, and different stack pros/cons

-* Recognize the value of baselining technology choices as late as possible
-* Understand the value of abstraction and virtualization
-* Investigate alternative tech stack implementations
+## Introduction

+As you read through this lesson, don't forget what we previously discussed and the ever prevalent influence of Conway's law.
+We say this not to dissuade you of the importance of the topics below, but rather to emphasize the multifaceted and tailored approach required when implementing DevSecOps.

+### !callout-info
+## Recall: Conway’s Law
+“Organizations which design systems...are constrained to produce designs which are copies of the communication structures of these organizations.”
+### !end-callout

 ## Acquisitions + Technology

 Before continuing this course, or even this module, we need to talk.
 Perhaps we should have said something a bit earlier, but we decided that posing and answering this question after talking about technology for a while was the best way to go.
 Why are we focusing so much on technology?

 You may be thinking, “I have specifically never studied technology before - stop making me study it now!”
-But, advancements in technology and threats from our adversaries REQUIRE you to understand this world, so we can meet a need.
+But, advancements in technology and threats from our adversaries **REQUIRE** you to understand this world, so we can meet a need.

 >“the thread that runs through all of our programs and all that we do is software...”
 HON Ellen Lord, Undersecretary of Defense for Acquisition and Sustainment

-In Fiscal Year 2018, the DoD budget was $668B.
-Based on a GAO report, $358.3B of that was contracted, meaning we are contracting **58%** of our budget.
-Contracts are created and managed in large part by acquisition professionals.
-Hopefully this makes clear the impact we as a professional community have.
-[Federal Government Contracting for Fiscal Year 2018](https://blog.gao.gov/2019/05/28/federal-government-contracting-for-fiscal-year-2018-infographic/)

 ### !callout-secondary
 ## Disclaimer
 This section may be tech heavy for some.
 If not, you may just have the makings of becoming a software practitioner!
 Either way, the information included in this module explains how certain concepts influence your role as a software acquisition professional, and their impact.
-These lessons will also still be available to you after the course concludes, to serve as a continued guide and information resource.
 ### !end-callout

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->